Unboxed-Software/solana-course/content/cpi-guard.md

 Using these two helper functions, the `Token Extensions Program` can easily determine if it should reject an instruction or not.

-## Toggle CPI guard
+## Toggle CPI Guard

-To toggle the CPI guard on/off, a Token Account must have been initialized for this specific extension.
-Then, an instruction can be sent to enable the CPI guard.
-This can only be done from a client. _You cannot toggle the CPI guard via CPI_.
+To toggle the CPI Guard on/off, a Token Account must have been initialized for this specific extension.
+Then, an instruction can be sent to enable the CPI Guard.
+This can only be done from a client. _You cannot toggle the CPI Guard via CPI_.
 The `Enable` instruction [checks if it was invoked via CPI and will return an error if so](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/extension/cpi_guard/processor.rs#L44).
-This means only the end user can toggle the CPI guard.
+This means only the end user can toggle the CPI Guard.

 ```rust
 // inside process_toggle_cpi_guard()